Review the draft general plan update now or attend one of several in-person meetings this summer from Aug. 7 through 17

 1000 Apollo Way

 *Aug.
 17 meeting will be presented in Spanish; bilingual assistance is provided at all meetings.

-A fifth meeting is also being held virtually.
-Check back with SantaRosaForward.com for date, time, and log-in information.
+A fifth meeting, held virtually, is being scheduled for after Aug.
+17. Check back with SantaRosaForward.com for date, time, and log-in information.

 Once all comments and feedback have been received, the City’s Planning and Economic Development Department will present the findings and the draft plan before Planning Commission and City Council review later this year.
 In addition, a programmatic Environmental Impact Report will be prepared and released for public review this fall.

 The City’s General Plan, which was last updated in 2009, sets the basis for all city development as a comprehensive policy document that provides the general framework for all zoning and land use decisions within a community.
 It establishes a community’s long-term vision for the future and contains goals and policies that will shape future housing, support job growth, foster healthy and resilient neighborhoods, protect and manage natural resources, ensure community safety, and promote social and economic equity, among many other efforts.

 Go to SantaRosaForward.com/DraftGP to review the draft of the updated General Plan and the approved Housing Element and to provide feedback on the City’s future.